Table of Contents

 Let's discuss how you can answer the fateful question in your own words: "What is the point of life?"

-My Near-Death Experience (Discovering the Point of Life)
+My Near-Death Experience Helped Me Answer "What Is the Point of Life?"
+(Discovering the Meaning of Life)

 I've been all over the place in my thinking about the point of life.